 The History of Plant Snacks

-It took a year for founder and CEO Paul Lescoe to develop the right recipe to launch Plant Snacks.
+It took a year for founder and CEO Pete Lescoe to develop the right recipe to launch Plant Snacks.
 Since cassava flour is made up of a different ratio of starch, fiber, and the size of the grain, it took more work than your average snack, but persistence paid off and resulted in a better snack experience than what Lescoe was able to find in stores.
 And because this brand wants to make snacks for all, it’s committed to being free of the top eight allergens.

 Plant Snacks Company Mission